The Ritual of Deep Sleep

 Deep Sleeping is a moon

 ritual.
-At least for most, that is, except those on the graveyard shift
+At least for most, that is, except those on the graveyard

 and think about retiring for a good night’s sleep.

-For how many eons did folks gather around
+For how many eons did folks gather

 those mysterious lights, soon to retire to sleep “under